A Generative Model for Disentangling Galaxy Photometric Parameters: Discussion

 A comparison with the classical linear baseline further underlines the advantages of a non-linear, convolutional architecture.
 Principal-component analysis (PCA) requires all 64 principal components to attain markedly lower predictive power than the CAE achieves with one coordinate per parameter (Figure~\ref{fig:PCA_comp}).
 The gap implies that the manifold of realistic galaxy morphologies is strongly non-linear and is captured more faithfully by convolutional features than by global linear projections.

 \paragraph{Limitations and future work.} Several caveats must be addressed before the method can be deployed in production pipelines. (i) Simulated data.
 Our network is trained exclusively on idealised \texttt{GalSim} images; real survey data contain blended sources, cosmic rays, detector artefacts and rare morphologies that can degrade performance.
-Domain--adaptation strategies—such as fine–tuning on a small, labeled subset of observations—will be necessary. (ii) Limited parameter set.
+Hence, an important extension would be to utilise real data from surveys such as \textit{Euclid} or LSST.
+Domain-adaptation strategies will be necessary.
+For example, concerning blending, a strategy than can be adopted is forcing the encoder to produce similar latent features for simulated and blended galaxies, making the decoder more robust to blending artifacts~\cite{brauer2025simulationssurveysdomainadaptation} (ii) Limited parameter set.
 We supervise only two parameters.
 Extending the framework to ellipticity, Sérsic index, bulge--to--disc ratio or point--source contamination is feasible but will require a larger latent dimensionality and stronger regularization. (iii) High--concentration profiles.
 The CAE occasionally under--fits highly concentrated ($n\gtrsim3$) galaxies.
 Incorporating a multi--scale or parametric likelihood loss may alleviate this.

 \paragraph{Implications.} Ongoing surveys such as Rubin, \textit{Euclid} and the Nancy Grace Roman Space Telescope will image \emph{tens of billions} of galaxies.
 Traditional maximum--likelihood profile--fitting codes cannot scale to that data volume.
 Our results indicate that conditional autoencoders provide a viable alternative: they amortise the computational cost of fitting into a single forward pass, admit fast uncertainty estimation (e.g. via Monte--Carlo dropout) and yield a latent space in which astrophysical parameters are explicitly encoded.
 We therefore expect deep generative models to play an increasingly central role in large--scale galaxy morphology studies in the coming decade.